dragonflyoss/Dragonfly/FAQ.md

 Supernode will maintain a bitmap which records the correspondence between peers and pieces.
 When dfget starts to download, supernode will return several pieces info (4 by default）according to the scheduler.

 **NOTE**: The scheduler will decide whether to download from the supernode or other peers.
-As for the details of the scheduler, please refer to [scheduler algorithm](#what-is-the-peer-scheduling-algorithm-by-default)
+As for the detail of the scheduler, please refer to [scheduler algorithm](#what-is-the-peer-scheduling-algorithm-by-default)

 ## How do supernode and peers manage file cache which is ready for other peer's pulling

 Supernode will download files and cache them via CDN.
 For more information, please refer to [The sequence of supernode's CDN functionality](#what-is-the-sequence-of-supernode's-cdn-functionality).

-After finishing distributing file from other peers, `dfget` should do two kinds of thing:
+After finishing distributing file from other peers, `dfget` should do two kinds of things:

 - first, construct all the pieces into unioned file(s);
-- second, backup the unioned file(s) in configured directory, by default "$HOME/.small-dragonfly/data" with a suffix of ".server";
+- second, backup the unioned file(s) in a configured directory, by default "$HOME/.small-dragonfly/data" with a suffix of ".server";
 - third, move the original unioned file(s) to the destination path.

-**NOTE**: The supernode cannot manage the cached file which is already distributed to peer node at all.
-For that what will happen if the cached file on a peer is deleted, please refer to [What if you kill the dfget server process or delete the source files](#what-if-you-kill-the-dfget-server-process-or-delete-the-source-files)
+**NOTE**: The supernode cannot manage the cached file which is already distributed to peer nodes at all.
+For  what will happen if the cached file on a peer is deleted, please refer to [What if you kill the dfget server process or delete the source files](#what-if-you-kill-the-dfget-server-process-or-delete-the-source-files)

 ## What is the sequence of supernode's CDN functionality

-When dfget register a task to supernode, supernode will check whether the file to be downloaded has a cache locally.
+When dfget registers a task to supernode, supernode will check whether the file to be downloaded has a cache locally.

-If the file to be downloaded which has not been cached in supernode yet, supernode will do as the following sequence:
+If the file to be downloaded  has not been cached in supernode yet, supernode will do as the following sequence:

 - First Step: supernode triggers the downloading task asynchronously:
   - fetch the file/image length;